Miss Universe Singapore: History

+The Miss Singapore beauty pageant was held as early as 1941 and was organised by the Singapore Amateur Weightlifting Association Club.

 Singapore has been sending representatives to Miss Universe contest as early as 1954.
-The title of the first Miss Singapore ever was won by the Siti Mariam binti Ismail in 1951.
-The city-state republic has been represented at Miss Universe every year since 1966.
+The title of the first Miss Singapore ever was won by Siti Mariam binti Ismail in 1951.
+Singapore has been represented at Miss Universe every year since 1966.
 The country had its first semi finalist when Kathie Lee Lee Beng secured the eighth position, the highest ever placement Singapore attained when the pageant was held in St. Louis in 1983.
-In 1987 when Singapore played host to the Miss Universe pageant, home favourite Marion Nicole Teo came in at the ninth place.
-After 34 years, Singapore secures a place again, with Nandita Banna being a semifinalist in the 70th edition of the Miss Universe pageant held in Port of Eilat, Israel.
+In 1987, when Singapore played host to the Miss Universe pageant, Marion Nicole Teo came in at the ninth place.
+After 34 years, Singapore secured a place again, with Nandita Banna being a semifinalist in the 70th edition of the Miss Universe pageant held in Port of Eilat, Israel.

 Between 2001 and 2007, the contest was telecast 'live' by the local television station Mediacorp's Channel 5.
 Miss Universe Singapore Organisation holds the license to oversee and produce the Miss Universe Singapore pageant (2015).
 Prior to 2015, the contest was organised by Derrol Stepenny Promotions.
 Nuraliza Osman, the 2002 Miss Universe Singapore winner, took over the Miss Universe Singapore's licence and franchise in May 2015 from Derrol Stepenny Promotions.
 In April 2023, the Miss Universe Australia franchisee Tony and Sophia Barbagallo; of PinkTank Events acquired the Miss Universe Singapore license.